 1. THREAT NEUTRALIZATION PROCESS

 1.2 Installation of Service Software.
-Once Service Software is installed and activated, the Security Services Team will utilize Service Software to perform Detection, investigation, and Response Actions.
-Until Service Software is installed in the Customer/MSP’s environment, the Security Services Team will only be able to provide technical advice and guidance for Active Threat triage and response planning.
+Once Service Software is installed and activated, the Security Services Team will utilize Service Software to perform Detection, Investigation, and Response Actions.
+Until Service Software is installed in the Customer/MSP’s environment, the Security Services Team will only be able to provide technical advice and guidance for Incident triage and response planning.
 If Customer/MSP requires Deployment assistance for the Services Software, Security Services Team will assist the Customer, MSP or Partner with installation of Service Software at no additional charge.

 CUSTOMER/MSP ACKNOWLEDGES AND AGREES THAT CUSTOMER’S AUTHORIZATION FOR SOPHOS TO MAKE ANY CHANGES TO, OR MODIFY CONFIGURATIONS IN, CUSTOMER’S/MSP’S/BENEFICIARY’S ENVIRONMENT COULD RESULT IN INTERRUPTION OR DEGRADATION OF CUSTOMER’S/MSP’S/BENEFICIARY’S SYSTEMS AND INFRASTRUCTURE.

 Sophos will provide written notification to Customer/MSP upon neutralization of the Incident present at the point of Service purchase.
 Thereafter, Customer/MSP will be provided with the MDR Complete for free and in accordance with the Managed Detection and Response Service Description for the remainder of the Subscription Term.